Yayaka/Yayaka/specification/yayaka.md

 - **primary-repository-host** OPTIONAL
   - **host** string
-    A host to use as a primary repository.
+    A host to use as a primary repository service.

 - **primary-notification-host** OPTIONAL
   - **host** string